 Following those, most of the projects have milestones for engineering, procurement, coding, testing, and commissioning.
 They are related to both the product itself and the processes.

 Milestone dates and timeframes help project teams to plan and manage work structures efficiently.

-In this stage it is important to link the milestone dates with work breakdown structures to improve the intelligibility of the project plan.
+In this stage, it is important to link the milestone dates with work breakdown structures to improve the intelligibility of the project plan.

-Project plan includes project scope.
+The project plan includes the project scope.
 Like project objectives, the scope is defined in the charter and ought to be additionally refined in the project plan by the project manager.
 By defining the scope, the project manager can start to show what the project’s objective or completed item will look like toward the end.
 In the event that the scope isn’t characterized, it can get extended all through the project and prompt cost overwhelms and missed cutoff times.